 Current openings

-Undergraduate positions: We regularly have positions for undergraduates in the lab.
+Undergraduate positions: The lab is pretty full, but I'm always open to chatting.
 Please send me an email with some information about yourself, including your GPA and a short summary of your goals.

-Undergraduate positions: We regularly have positions for undergraduates in the lab.
+Undergraduate positions: The lab is pretty full, but I'm always open to chatting.
 Please send me an email with some information about yourself, including your GPA and a short summary of your goals.

 Our lab in Missoula

 We share an open lab space with several other research groups focused evolutionary and population genetic problems.
 This creates an exceptional intellectual environment for student and postdoc training.
-Missoula is a wonderful town with plenty of restaurants, breweries, culture, and fun things to do in addition to being surrounded by all of the natural beauty that Montana has to offer.
+Missoula is a wonderful community with plenty of restaurants, breweries, culture, and fun things to do in addition to being surrounded by all of the natural beauty that Montana has to offer.
 We are short drives away from Yellowstone and Glacier National Parks, the National Bison Range (see the main site header), and Flathead Biological Station.
 More locally, we are surrounded by a number of beautiful places to hike, swim, float, and fish.
+When a paper a paper or grant is rejected you might find me hiking Mount Sentinel, which is steps from the lab!

 Some of our closest colleagues